Growing season

 A season is a division of the year marked by changes in weather, ecology, and the amount of daylight.
 The growing season is that portion of the year in which local conditions (i.e. rainfall, temperature, daylight) permit normal plant growth.
 While each plant or crop has a specific growing season that depends on its genetic adaptation, growing seasons can generally be grouped into macro-environmental classes.

+Axial tilt of the Earth inherently affect growing seasons across the globe.

 Geography

 Geographic conditions have major impacts on the growing season for any given area.
 Latitude is one of the major factors in the length of the growing season.
 The further from the equator one goes, the angle of the Sun gets lower in the sky.
 Consequently, sunlight is less direct and the low angle of the Sun means that soil takes longer to warm during the spring months, so the growing season begins later.
 The other factor is altitude, with high elevations having cooler temperatures which shortens the growing season compared with a low-lying area of the same latitude.